 Do you want to know more about the Spaceship Earth Script?
-Spaceship Earth is the iconic geodesic dome which dominates the landscape of Epcot.
+Spaceship Earth is the iconic geodesic dome that dominates the landscape of Epcot.

-Opened in 1982, Spaceship Earth takes us on a journey through time to explore how communication has advanced since the time of the cavemen to the present.
+Opened in 1982, Spaceship Earth takes us on a journey through time to explore how communication has advanced from the time of the cavemen to the present.

 Spaceship Earth Narrator

-The first narrator is reputed to have been Lawrence Dobkin.
-He narrated the story from opening day in October 1, 1982 until May 26, 1986.
+The first narrator of Spaceship Earth is reputed to have been Lawrence Dobkin.
+He narrated the story from opening day on October 1, 1982, until May 26, 1986.

-Walter Cronkite took over and was narrator for 8 years from May 26, 1986 until August 15, 1994.
+Walter Cronkite took over and was the narrator for 8 years from May 26, 1986, until August 15, 1994.
 He is the first narrator that I remember.

 Spaceship Earth Original Script

 All of the narrators of Spaceship Earth have had different scripts.

 This is an extract from the first one.

 Where have we come from, where are we going?
 The answers begin in our past.
 In the dust from which we were formed, answers recorded on the walls of time.
 So let us journey into that past, to seek those walls, to know ourselves, and to probe the destiny of our Spaceship Earth.
 Now, suns reverse, moons re-phase, let us return to ancient caves where first we learn to share our thoughts and to survive.
 Where are we now?
 It is the waiting dawn where vast things stir and breathe.
 And with our first words and first steps, we draw together to conquer the mammoth beast.
 It is the dawn of a new beginning, the dawn of recorded time.